denoland/deno/tools/ts_library_builder/README.md

   - This process assumes that all the modules that feed `js/deno.ts` will have a public type API that does not have name conflicts.
 - We process the `js/globals.ts` file to generate the global namespace.
-  - Currently we create a `"globals"` module which will contain the type definitions.
   - We create a `Window` interface and a `global` scope augmentation namespace.
   - We iterate over augmentations to the `window` variable declared in the file, extract the type information and apply it to both a global variable declaration and a property on the `Window` interface.
+  - We identify any type aliases in the module and declare them globally.
-- We take each namespace import to `js/globals.ts`, we resolve the emitted declaration `.d.ts` file and create it as its own namespace withing the `"globals"` module.
+- We take each namespace import to `js/globals.ts`, we resolve the emitted declaration `.d.ts` file and create it as its own namespace within the global scope.
 It is unsafe to just flatten these, because there is a high risk of collisions, but also, it makes authoring the types easier within the generated interface and variable declarations.
 - We then validate the resulting definition file and write it out to the appropriate build path.